dinhthi12/Collection-javascript/README.md

 # Javscript

-Summary of tips and tricks and small projects about javascript.
+This repository contains tips and tricks and small projects about html5, css3 and javascript, and each project has instructions in the readme file.

 ## Tech Stack

-Javascript, Html5, Css3, Jquery, Ajax
+Javascript, Html5, Css3.

 ## Feedback